-- (S) Removing Forms: Remove the forms from freshly placed concrete after the concrete has set for at least 12 hours, except auxiliary forms used temporarily in widened areas.
+(P) Removing Forms.
+Remove the forms from freshly placed concrete after the concrete has set for at least 12 hours, except auxiliary forms used temporarily in widened areas.
 Remove the forms carefully so as to avoid damage to the pavement.
 After removing the forms, cure the sides of the slab as outlined in one of the methods indicated above.
-The Construction Engineer will consider major honeycombed areas as defective work.
+The Engineer will consider major honeycombed areas as defective work.
 Remove and replace the major honeycomb areas.
 Areas or sections removed shall not be less than 10 feet in length nor less than full width of the lane involved.
-When the removal and replacement of a section of pavement is necessary, also remove and replace remaining portion of the slab adjacent to the joints that is less than 10 feet in length. - (T) Sealing Joints: When required by the contract, fill the joints with joint sealing material before the pavement is opened to traffic, and as soon after completion of the curing period is feasible.
+When the removal and replacement of a section of pavement is necessary, also remove and replace remaining portion of the slab adjacent to the joints that is less than 10 feet in length.

+(Q) Sealing Joints.
+When required by the contract, fill the joints with joint sealing material before the pavement is opened to traffic, and as soon after completion of the curing period is feasible.
 Clean each joint thoroughly of foreign matters including membrane curing compound and clean the joint faces and dry the surface before sealing.
 Stir the material during heating so that localized overheating does not occur.

-Apply the sealer as required by the contract or as specified by the Construction Engineer.
+Apply the sealer as required by the contract or as specified by the Engineer.
 Pour the sealer without spilling the material on the exposed surfaces of the concrete.
 Immediately remove and clean the material on the surface of the concrete pavement.
-The Construction Engineer will not permit the use of sand or similar material as a cover for the seal.
+The Engineer will not permit the use of sand or similar material as a cover for the seal.

-(U) Protection of Pavement: Protect the pavement and its appurtenances against both private and public traffic, and traffic caused by the Contractor's own employees and agents.
+(R) Protection of Pavement.
+Protect the pavement and its appurtenances against both public traffic and traffic caused by its own employees and agents.
 This shall include flaggers to direct traffic and the erection and maintenance of warning signs, lights, pavement bridges, or crossover.

-When directed by the Construction Engineer, construct pavement crossings for the convenience of public traffic including the temporary access road required under Article XIV Demolition and Removal Work according to Subsection 104.09 - Maintenance of Traffic, of the "Standard Specifications."
-The Construction Engineer will not make additional compensation for the work involved.
+When by the Engineer, construct pavement crossings for the convenience of public traffic according to Subsection 104.04 - Maintenance of Traffic.
+The Engineer will not make additional compensation for the work involved.